-There are fifteen habituated Bwindi Gorilla Families / Groups tracked by visitors on a daily basis.
+There are fifteen habituated Gorilla Families in Bwindi tracked by visitors on a daily basis.
 These are broadly classified according to their locality namely Buhoma, Ruhija, Rushaga and Nkuringo Regions

 Rushaga region – Southern Bwindi Forest

 - Mishaya Group: This family is named after its leader Mishaya, an ambitious silverback that broke off from the Nshongi group in 2010 to start his own group.
 He fruitfully scouted for females and infants from the other families thereby bringing the number of his members to 12.
 Mishaya is immensely loved by his family as he is so protective of them and never hesitates confronting any gorilla that threatens their wellbeing or his.

 - Nshongi Group: Nshongi once had 36 members.
 However following a break off in mid-2010-the group now has 26 members and is hence the biggest habituated gorilla family in Bwindi.
 One of the unbelievable things about this family is that it has four silverbacks, all of whom are submissive to the group leader Nshongi—their junior sibling.

 - Kahungye and Busingye family: Named after a hill where they love to range, this group is led by Rumansi and has 13 individuals.
 Three of these are silverbacks.
 Until late 2012, the group had 27 members, 14 of whom left to form Busingye Gorilla Family.
 The latter group is led by Busingye.
 Today, Busingye group has 9 members.
 He knows he is powerful as he has a huge physic.
 This has boosted his confidence enabling him grab females from gorilla families that come in his way.